Overview

 Description:

-A. Aircraft: The Sport Cruiser is our aircraft of choice.
-Other aircraft are utilized by local cooperatives based on preference.
+A. Aircraft: We highly recommend Light Sport Aircraft.
+Other aircraft may be utilized by local cooperatives based on preference.

 B. Mobile Flight Simulator: Mobile flight simulation geared towards learning to fly and acquiring aviator skills.
-This approach to create an aviator is unique to LetsFly.
-We’ve structured our in home mobile training to help kids and adults learn the skills to become successful at any career or venture in life.
+This approach to create an aviator is unique to LetsFly cooperatives.
+We’ve structured our in home mobile training to help kids and adults learn the skills to become successful in any career or venture.

 C. LetsFly Cooperative System: Our cooperative program has been widely recognized as the most economical way to own and fly an aircraft.
 The LetsFly Cooperative system is a hybrid business model patterned after other successful cooperatives and real estate principles that have been modified, copyrighted, and trademark protected to fit an aviation application.
 Through the use of proprietary information, cooperative structure, and local associations; LetsFly has solved many of the problems that have plagued the aviation industry for years, such as lack of aviator skills, aircraft utilization, capitalization, financing, high training costs and affordability.